jacobkearin/jacobkearin/README.md

 ## Jacob Kearin
-### Electrical Engineering at Dunwoody College of Technology
+### Electrical Engineering student at Dunwoody College of Technology
 - Currently working on skills in C/C++ STX, Python, verilog, MATLAB and more
 - interested in IoT, crypto technologies, EV control systems, and hardware development.
 Dabbling in software on the side.
 - reach me on: